connorslade/sdr-workshop/projects/fm-project/README.md

 ### Ignoring Other Stations

-Now that the signal we are interested in is centred at 0 Hz, we can make use of a *Low Pass Filter* to filter out other nearby stations or interference.
+Now that the signal we are interested in is centered at 0 Hz, we can make use of a *Low Pass Filter* to filter out other nearby stations or interference.
 The Scipy `signal.butter` function is used to design a filter with a given order and cutoff.
 It returns two lists, b and a, that represent the filter.